Westminster tube station: Design icon

 As part of the Transported by Design programme of activities, on 15 October 2015, after two months of public voting, Westminster tube station was elected by Londoners as one of the 10 favourite transport design icons.

 Services

 Westminster station is on the Circle, District and Jubilee lines in London fare zone 1.
 On the Circle and District lines the station is between St James's Park and Embankment, and on the Jubilee line it is between Green Park and Waterloo.
 Train frequencies vary throughout the day, but generally District line trains operate every 2-6 minutes from approximately 05:25 to 00:38 eastbound and 05:49 to 00:37 westbound; they are supplemented by Circle line trains every 8-12 minutes from approximately 05:49 to 00:24 clockwise and 05:36 to 00:19 anticlockwise.
 Jubilee line trains operate every 2-5 minutes from approximately 05:28 to 00:48 eastbound and 05:38 to 00:31 northbound.

 Connections

 A variety of London Buses routes serve the station throughout the day and night.

+In popular culture

+Westminster tube station appears in the 2007 film Harry Potter and the Order of the Phoenix, when Arthur Weasley accompanies Harry to his trial at the Ministry of Magic.